-In 2013, the Compensation Committee granted each of the NEOs a blend of non-qualified stock options, restricted stock, and a cash LTIP.
-The non-qualified stock options vest in equal installments over a three-year period and are exercisable for up to a maximum of ten years, the restricted stock cliff vests after three years, and the cash LTIP is based on cumulative TSR against the Value Line Restaurant Index over a three-year performance period.
+Since 2010, the Compensation Committee has granted each of the NEOs a blend of non-qualified stock options, restricted stock and cash LTIP awards.
+The non-qualified stock options vest in equal installments over a three-year period and are exercisable for up to a maximum of ten years.
+The restricted stock awards typically cliff vest after three years and the cash LTIP is based on cumulative TSR against the Value Line Restaurant Index ("VLRI") over a three-year performance period.
 Stock options have value to the executive only if the Corporation's stock price increases over the price on the date of grant.
-The value of restricted stock increases or decreases with the changes in the Corporation's stock price and the cash LTIP provides payment between zero and 200% of the target award depending on performance as depicted in the table below:
+The value of restricted stock increases or decreases with the changes in the Corporation's stock price and the cash LTIP provides payment between zero and 200% of the target award depending on TSR performance as depicted in the table below:

-Relative TSR Ranking at Payout as a Percentage End of Performance Period of Target Cash LTIP No Payout < 33 rd Percentile 0% Threshold 33 rd Percentile 50% Target 50 th Percentile 100% Maximum $\geq 80^{\text{th}}$ Percentile 200%
+End of Performance Period of Target Cash LTIP

+No Payout < 33 rd Percentile of the VLRI 0%

+Threshold 33 rd Percentile of the VLRI 50%

+Target 50 th Percentile of the VLRI 100%

+Maximum □ 80 th Percentile of the VLRI 200%

-The Compensation Committee believes that this mix of long-term incentives appropriately balances an emphasis on absolute and relative stock performance and aligns the programs with the interests of stockholders.
-For 2013, the weight of the Corporation's LTI awards were adjusted from 50% of the grant date fair value in stock options, 25% of the grant date fair value in restricted stock and 25% of the grant date fair value in the cash LTIP to 34% in stock options, 33% in restricted stock and 33% in the cash LTIP.
-In approving the change, the Compensation Committee determined the new weighting provided a more balanced strategy towards stockholder alignment, executive retention and performance.
+The Compensation Committee believes that this mix of long-term incentives appropriately balances an emphasis on absolute and relative stock performance and aligns the programs with the long-term interests of stockholders.
+Since 2010, the weight of the Corporation's LTI awards has been 34% of the grant date value in stock options, 33% of the grant date value in restricted stock and 33% of the grant date value in the cash LTIP.
+The Compensation Committee believes the weighting provides a balanced strategy towards stockholder alignment, executive retention, risk and performance.

-The Compensation Committee considered a range of factors in setting the value to be awarded to the NEOs, including assessments of each of their individual performance, the potential contributions that each NEO could be expected to make in the future, each NEO's total direct compensation opportunity, long-term incentive awards previously granted to certain of the NEOs, the size of awards provided to other individuals holding similar positions in the market data considered by the Compensation Committee, the number of shares which remained available for issuance under the plan and overall accounting expense associated with the awards.
+The Compensation Committee considered a range of factors in setting the value to be awarded to the NEOs, including assessments of each of their individual performance, the potential contributions that each NEO could be expected to make in the future, each NEO's total direct compensation opportunity, long-term incentive awards previously granted to certain NEOs, the size of awards provided to other individuals holding similar positions in the market data considered by the Compensation Committee, the number of shares which remained available for issuance under the plan and overall accounting expense associated with the awards.